edoajg/IOTGreenhouse/README.md

 # IOTGreenhouse

-Greenhouse controller for arduino-like SOS.
-I used a D1 mini pro on this project in particular.
+Greenhouse controller for Arduino-like SoC.
+I used a Wemos D1 mini pro on this project in particular.

 It works with Blynk IOT platform.